Brazil and the World Bank: COVID-19 aid and relief

 Brazil was greatly affected by the COVID-19 outbreak; by September 20, 2020, the nation had the third highest number of recorded cases (4.5 million) along with upwards of 136,000 deaths.
-The Government of Brazil requested aid from the World Bank, and on October 29, 2020, The World Bank approved a $1 Billion dollar loan (USD) to the republic of Brazil with the intent of mitigating the negative impacts of the COVID-19 virus on poor families.
+The Government of Brazil requested aid from the World Bank, and on October 29, 2020, The World Bank approved a US$1 billion loan to the republic of Brazil with the intent of mitigating the negative impacts of the COVID-19 virus on poor families.
 COVID-19 hit Brazil as they were recovering from their 2014-2016 crisis, leaving millions of Brazilians unemployed and (9.3 million) below the extreme poverty line.
 According to the World Bank, this COVID-19 relief project yielded "satisfactory" results, among them being 6 million Brazilian families being held above extreme poverty, which was about 5 times more than the 1.2 million families projected to receive aid.